-NOTE: To ensure full reliability, have all maintenance and testing done by a qualified technician.
-If this cannot be done, maintenance and testing of those parts discussed in this manual may be undertaken by a competent, trained individual having experience in the repair of devices of this nature.
+To ensure full reliability, have maintenance and testing done by a qualified technician.
+If this cannot be done, maintenance and testing of the parts discussed in this manual may be undertaken by a competent, trained individual having experience in the repair of devices of this nature.